You are here

 Group insurance policies such as Area Risk Protection Insurance (ARPI) are available in some areas and provide a lower-cost risk management alternative.
 Group insurance policies pay indemnities based on county production averages.
 Individual producer actual yields are not used; rather, the county average yield determines losses.

-In evaluating a group insurance policy, producers must account for how their yields compare with the yields of other area producers to effectively choose the most suitable insurance policy.
+When evaluating a group insurance policy, producers must account for how their yields compare with the yields of other area producers to effectively choose the most suitable insurance policy.
 If a producer’s individual production on a yearly basis follows county production trends fairly closely in direction and magnitude, then a group insurance policy could be an attractive option.
 Conversely, if a producer’s production has a weak relationship with area production, then group policies are not likely to be an effective risk management tool.

 Government Price Support Programs

 Government price support programs represent another potential source of risk protection for producers.
-Consider the federal marketing loan program.
-If price falls below a set loan rate, then a payment is made.
+Consider the federal marketing loan program: if the price falls below a set loan rate, then a payment is made.
 When this occurs, this program covers much of the price risk facing producers.
 During periods when the marketing loan program is making payments, the price risk protection of revenue insurance policies is redundant.
-Predicting prices and potential government loan payments very far into the future is extremely difficult.
+Predicting prices and potential government loan payments far into the future is extremely difficult.
 However, when the likelihood of prices below the loan rate seems high, then straight yield policies become more attractive risk management instruments.

 Shallow Loss Programs